dora-metrics/pelorus/docs/Dashboards.md

 Pelorus dashboards show Key Performance Indicators (KPIs) that measure various Bridge Outcomes.
 Learn what we measure and why on the [Our Philosophy](https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/philosophy.md) page.

 ## Terminology
+Below are some common terms to better understand Pelorus.

 **Exporters**

 Exporters enable Pelorus to customize data points to capture metrics from various providers including: